-Mission Statement: The goal of the Liver Digestive and Metabolic Disorders Laboratory is to advance the art and science of medicine and biomedical research, especially as it relates to improving knowledge and care of patients with liver, digestive disease and metabolic diseases.
+The goal of the Liver Digestive and Metabolic Disorders Laboratory is to advance biomedical research, particularly as it relates to improving knowledge and care of patients with liver, digestive disease and metabolic diseases.

 This laboratory was established in 2007 shortly after the arrival of Herbert L. Bonkovsky, MD, as Vice President of Research.
 Throughout his professional career which now spans more than 40 years, Dr. Bonkovsky has been actively engaged in both bench research and clinical research.
 He continues to be active as a clinical investigator, administrator and clinician.
 Two key members of the laboratory moved from the University of Connecticut with Dr. Bonkovsky, namely, Drs.
 Hou and Mr. Tian.
 The group has been strengthened further by the successful recruitments of Dr. Schrum, Research Group Director, with strong interests in alcoholic liver disease and hepatic fibrogenesis, Dr. Ghosh, with expertise in cell biology and advanced microscopy, and Dr. Li, with expertise in molecular biology and virology.
 The group has numerous interaction with physicians and investigators throughout CMC, especially the surgical research laboratories, liver transplantation, hepato-pancreato-biliary surgery, and the core facilities for biostatistics, nucleic acids, and proteomics.
 The laboratories occupy approximately 900 square feet of space on the third floor of the Cannon Research Center.
 The labs are equifpped to carry out state-of-the-art, contemporary molecular and cell biological research.
 They are convenient to all of the core laboratories and facilities of Cannon Research Center, which are available for use by the staff of the laboratory whenever needs arise.